zbyn3k/layout_product-cards-en/readme.md

 - Reuse `stars` block from [Stars task](https://github.com/mate-academy/layout_stars) and keep it operational.
 If you change `stars--4` modifier to `stars--2` or other - number of selected stars should change correctly.
-- Item with text 'Купить' should be a link.
+- Item with the 'Buy' text  should be a link.
 - Check font styles on the mockup.
 Use [google fonts](https://fonts.google.com/)

 ---